NHTI has implemented a letter grade system in which each grade reflects a level of achievement measured against specific course objectives.

 - Contact the faculty member and schedule a meeting to discuss the grade appeal and attempt to resolve the conflict.
 The faculty member and student will meet within the next 5 work days.

 - If the issue is not resolved, the student has 3 work days from the date of the faculty member’s decision to file a written appeal with the faculty member’s program or department chair, or with the VPAA if the faculty member is the department chair.2 Within 3 work days, the department chair or VPAA will mediate the dispute either through discussion with the instructor, or with the student in the company of the faculty member.

 - If the issue is still not resolved, the student will file a written appeal with the VPAA within 3 work days.
 The

 letter of appeal must include the student’s name and contact information, the course name and number, the semester in which the course was taken, the student’s grade, the name of the instructor issuing the grade, and evidence of obvious computational error and/or blatant abuse of the grading prerogative.
 The VPAA (or designee) will have 10 work days from receipt of the written appeal to render a decision.
 The decision of the VPAA (or designee) is final.

 Grade Point Average

-¹This refers to situations in which an instructor has willfully ignored published grading and assessment criteria and/or has exhibited bad faith by acting in violation of published professional/ethical standards for faculty.
+1“Blatant abuse of the grading prerogative” refers to situations in which an instructor has willfully ignored published grading and assessment criteria and/ or has exhibited bad faith by acting in violation of published professional/ethical standards for faculty.

-²The schedules of the faculty member, department chair, and/or VPAA may not compatible with the times specified.
-If you have been unsuccessful in your attempts to reach the faculty member, you can contact the Academic Affairs Office.
-A representative will make every attempt to arrange the required meeting within five work days.
-You’re advised, however, that it may not be possible in all cases to do so.
+2There are times when the schedules of the faculty member, department chair, and/or VPAA are not compatible with the timeframes specified above.
+Students unsuccessful in their attempts to reach the faculty member may contact the Academic Affairs Office.
+A representative will then make every attempt to arrange the required meetings within the 5 days indicated in Step 1.
+Students are advised, however, that it may not be possible in all cases.